aeneasr/morula/README.md

 - `morula setup`:
   runs the `bin/setup` scripts for each subproject

-- `morula test`:
+- `morula run <command>`:
-  determines which folders contain changes and runs the tests for only the respective subprojects.
+  runs the given command in the directories of the subprojects

 ## Configuration file (coming soon)